MySQL-Database/mysql-database-docs/docs/methods/delete.md

 ### Returned Data
 Returns true if deleted the whole row<br/>
-Returns the stored data if deleted specific data using [json notation](/docs/json-notation)
+Returns the stored data if deleted specific data using [JSON Notation](/docs/json-notation)
 ```js
 true
 ```